amitxv/PC-Tuning/docs/configure-nvidia.md

     - Texture filtering - Quality - High performance

-    - [Threaded Optimization offloads GPU-related processing tasks on the CPU](https://tweakguides.pcgamingwiki.com/NVFORCE_8.html), it usually hurts frame pacing.
+    - Threaded Optimization - [offloads GPU-related processing tasks on the CPU](https://tweakguides.pcgamingwiki.com/NVFORCE_8.html).
+It usually hurts frame pacing as it takes CPU time away from your real-time application.
 You should also consider whether you are already CPU bottlenecked if you do choose to enable the setting

     - Ensure that settings are not being overridden for programs in the ``Program Settings`` tab such as Image Sharpening for some EAC games